YomnaYasser357/FER-ML-Competition/README.md

 ## 📩 Contact

 If you face issues with the repository or evaluation:
-- Open an **issue** in this repo, or
-- Contact the repository maintainer directly.
+- Contact me at tasneem.mselim@gmail.com

 ---